-2. A local development order for the Hickory Island Beach Park has been issued which to permits construction of beach park infrastructure.
-This local development order includeds a protected species survey and phased Preliminary Management Plan (PMP).
+2. A local development order for the Hickory Island Beach Park has been issued to permit construction of beach park infrastructure.
+This local development order includes a protected species survey and phased Preliminary Management Plan (PMP).
 The PMP incorporated Lee County Division of Natural Resources Management (DNRM) and Florida Game and Fresh Water Fish Commission (FGFWFC) recommendations.

-The PMP requires required the developer to provide the County with a conservation easement over the entire parcel, except for the active building areas approved through the local development order.
-The PMP permits permitted a refinement of the conservation easement boundaries after completion of a one year utilization study; -tThe final conservation easement shall be is consistent with the provisions of Section 704.06, Florida Statutes.
+The PMP required the developer to provide the County with a conservation easement over the entire parcel, except for the active building areas approved through the local development order.
+The PMP permitted a refinement of the conservation easement boundaries after completion of a one year utilization study.
+The final conservation easement is consistent with the provisions of Section 704.06, Florida Statutes.
 For the purpose of this DRI D.O., Section 704.06, F.S. will not preclude educational signage, and signage and land management activities required by the management plan, including but not limited to the removal of exotic vegetation.